dglass710/pwned/ReadMe.md

 ### Configuration

 - Open the `user_settings.sh` script in a text editor.
-- Set the `PROJECT_DIR` variable to the absolute path of your project directory.
 - Set the `DOCKER_IMAGE` variable to the desired name for your Docker image.
 - Set the `LOG_FILE` variable to the desired path for your log file.
-- Set the `PYTHON_PATH` variable to the path of your Python executable.

 ### Running the Script